How Much Is Your Employer Retaliation Case Worth?

 - Reputational harm

 These can be more challenging to recover than economic damages.
-To prove you suffered from emotional harm, you may have to undergo an official examination from an expert who may also testify at trial on your behalf.
+To prove you suffered from emotional harm, it may be helpful to undergo an official examination from an expert who may also testify at trial on your behalf.

 3. Punitive Damages